acharge91/Raindrops/README.md

 ## Testing

-The program includes a test file containing unit tests for the *RaindropsCalculator* class, that also makes use of some helper methods.
+The program includes a test file containing unit tests for the *RaindropsCalculator* class, which also makes use of some helper methods.

 The tests cover all available outputs whilst also testing for the handling of numbers 0 or less.
 It also tests the *factorCalculator* method to ensure correct factors are returned.